CodLiver/RT-Fencing/README.md

 # RT-Fencing
 Real Time Fencing Move Classification and Detection at Touch Time during a Fencing Match

-Sunal, Cem Ekin, Willcocks, Chris G. & Obara, Boguslaw (2020), Real Time Fencing Move Classification and Detection at Touch Time during a Fencing Match, _Proc.
-Int.
-Conf.
-Pattern Recognition_.
-IEEE.
+C. E. Sunal, C. G. Willcocks and B. Obara, "Real Time Fencing Move Classification and Detection at Touch Time during a Fencing Match," _2020 25th International Conference on Pattern Recognition (ICPR)_, 2021, pp. 5760-5766, doi: 10.1109/ICPR48806.2021.9412024.

 to the model state and other sources